 Recruitment.
 January 2019 – Anna Schönbichler and Josefin Kask join the group for their master’s theses (half year).
 Anna investigates the use of a strain of Bacillus for biocontrol in agriculture.
 Josefin joins an ongoing enzyme discovery project, focussing on the bacterium Chitinophaga pinensis.

 Recruitment.
-October 2018 – Thomas Baumgarten joins the group as a post-doctoral scholar, to work on enzyme discovery for the Wallenberg Wood Science Centre-funded wood materials project.
+October 2018 – Dr Thomas Baumgarten joins the group as a post-doctoral scholar, to work on enzyme discovery and suberin valorisation for the Wallenberg Wood Science Centre-funded wood materials project.

 Funding.
 November 2017 – Awarded 3.6 MSEK from Vetenskapsrådet for a new project aiming to use bacterial enzymes to protect plants from fungal disease.
 Project will run from January 2018 till December 2021.